Finally We Know Why Ryan Gosling & Emma Stone Have Crazy Chemistry

 Glenn Ficarra, co-director of Crazy, Stupid, Love, spoke to Entertainment Weekly about why Gosling and Stone have such a unique appeal.

 Ficarra's theory about why the pair works so well together on screen?
-Their friendship and shared sense of humor run deep.
+Their friendship and shared sense of humour run deep.

 "They love each other in real life, and they get on like a house on fire," he told EW.
 "It wasn’t a lot of heavy lifting on our part.
 It’s making a move to hire the right chemistry."